slalom007/strava-running-analysis/README.md

 # Strava Running Data Visualisation

 This project is a personal data analysis and visualisation project created to track my running performance using data exported from the Strava platform.
-The project is built using Python and the `pandas` and `matplotlib` libraries.
+The project is built using Python and the `pandas`, `matplotlib`, and `streamlit` libraries.
+It includes a web-based dashboard for interactive data exploration.

 ## Project Goal